microsoft/FeatureManagement-Dotnet/README.md

 ### Setting a Variant's Configuration

 For each of the variants in the `Variants` property of a feature, there is a specified configuration.
 This can be set using either the `ConfigurationReference` or `ConfigurationValue` properties. `ConfigurationReference` is a string path that references a section of the current configuration that contains the feature flag declaration. `ConfigurationValue` is an inline configuration that can be a string, number, boolean, or configuration object.
 If both are specified, `ConfigurationValue` is used.
+If neither are specified, the returned variant's `Configuration` property will be null.

 ```
 "Variants": [